phalcon-orphanage/docs/ja/reference/models.rst

         }
     }

-The method 'selectReadConnection' is called to choose the right connection, this method intercepts any new query executed:
+The :code:`selectReadConnection()` method is called to choose the right connection, this method intercepts any new query executed:

 .. code-block:: php